JustinMMiller/WorldArchitect/src/README.md

 	- This folder contains code for User Interaction.
 - TagSystem
 	- This folder contains code relating to Tags and the Tags system.
+		- Need way to classify Tags.
+Three labels : Terrain, HasRequirements (/other Tags/), Other(?)
 - SettlementSystem
 	- This folder contains code relating to Settlements.

 ### Notes ###
 Previously, there was a TerrainSystem folder and a RaceSystem folder.
 This functionality has been folded into the TagSystem.

+### Api Notes ###
+- Maps
+	- Has conditions a Settlement or Tag can access
+- Settlements
+	- Has lists of Tags and Events which have occured here.
+- Events
+	- Needs the Tags of a Settlement
+- Tags
+	- Needs to access other tags for a Settlement and/or Map conditions at that point.
+- UI
+	- Provides methods for requesting user input and potentially displaying information to the user.
+- Bindings
+	- Will provide the language specific configuration/setup/loading for the various bindings for WorldArchitect.
+	- The classes which represent those extensions will live in the same folder as the rest, this will just be environment setup code.